daneenec/MCW-Enterprise-class-networking/Hands-on lab/Before the HOL - Enterprise-class networking.md

 ### Task 3: Use the Azure portal for a template deployment

-1. On your LABVM, open the **C:\\ECN-Hackathon** folder which contains the student files for this lab.
+1. Open the folder which contains the extracted student files for this lab.
+This is the folder you extracted the files to in Task 1, Step 2.

 2. Make sure you are signed into the Azure portal at <http://portal.azure.com>.